Tnixc/collect/READING_LIST_FEATURE.md

 #### SidebarView.swift
 - Made the "Reading list" sidebar item functional
   - Display the count of items in the reading list (when > 0)
   - Added selection state - the item appears selected when `showReadingList` is true
   - Added tap gesture to toggle the reading list view
   - When reading list is selected, it clears category and author filters
+- Made the "Recent" sidebar item functional
+  - Added selection state - the item appears selected when `showRecent` is true
+  - Added tap gesture to toggle the recent view
+  - When recent is selected, it clears category, author filters, and reading list
+- Added total item count to "All Items" sidebar item
-- Updated other sidebar items to clear `showReadingList` when selected
+- Updated all sidebar items to properly clear `showReadingList` and `showRecent` when selected

 #### DetailView.swift
-- Updated header to show "Reading list" when in reading list mode
+- Updated header to show "Reading list" when in reading list mode, or "Recent" when in recent mode
-- Hide the category edit button when viewing the reading list
+- Hide the category edit button when viewing the reading list or recent view
-- Hide the authors section when viewing the reading list
+- Hide the authors section when viewing the reading list or recent view
+- Added Recent view with two sections:
+  - **Recently Opened**: Shows last 3 files opened (sorted by lastOpened date)
+  - **Recently Added**: Shows last 3 files added (sorted by dateAdded date)
+  - Each section has its own grid with full card functionality
+  - Empty state messages for sections with no items
-- Display appropriate empty state messages:
+- Display appropriate empty state messages for reading list:
   - "No items in reading list" with book icon
   - "Add items to your reading list from the context menu."
 - Updated the grid to show either `readingListFiles` or `filteredFiles` based on mode
 - Added support for reading list actions in the AppKitCardsGrid component

-#### AppKitCardsGrid.swift
+#### AppKitCardsGrid.swift and FileCard.swift
 - Added new action closures:
   - `addToReadingListAction: (UUID) -> Void`
   - `removeFromReadingListAction: (UUID) -> Void`